-Paul is the owner of massagelife and is the head remedial massage therapist, offering a wide range of modalities.
+Paul is the Founder and Principle Practitioner at Massage Life.
+Paul offers a wide range of modalities.

 Paul has been a Remedial Practitioner for 20 years while previously studying Strength & Conditioning.
 From a work place injury Paul discovered massage and has never looked back both as a patient using it to maintain old injury from sport and life.
 Becoming a Practitioner has been his calling and enabled Paul to have a career he not only believes in, but is very passionate about.
 Making a living by helping People is rewarding and he takes much pride in obtaining results for his clients.